Become a Peer Mentor and support others who are living with Lyme disease and other tick-borne illnesses

 - Have at least 1 years’ experience living with Lyme disease and/or other tick-borne illness – patient, caregiver, parent, spouse, or other family members

-- Have a positive outlook and are currently thriving
+- Have a positive outlook on your own journey with Lyme

 - Have time to volunteer to support others